 The group's financial assets are included in current assets, expect for maturities greater than 12 months after the end of the reporting period in which case they are classified as non-current assets.
-The financial assets comprise non-current loan given to Sunborn International Holding Oy, a parent company of Sunborn London Oyj, current trade and other receivables which include mainly rental receivable from the lessee Sunborn UK, related party, reserve account pledged (cash collateral) for the bond trustee, and cash and cash equivalents, which includes cash in hand and deposits held at call with banks.
+The financial assets comprise non-current loan given to Sunborn International Holding Oy, a parent company of Sunborn London Oyj, current trade and other receivables which include mainly rental receivable from the lessee Sunborn UK, related party, and cash and cash equivalents, which includes deposits held at call with banks.